algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestCases.md

 | Medium | Important but not critical |
 | High | Critical, is to be tested ASAP |

+## History

+You can find the detailled history of our tests on the linked spreadsheet (WIP)

 ## Tests

 | Test ID | 01 |